 The links below should give you starter ideas of how to rid yourself of both the excessive cost of your phone bill and the accompanying indignation of being bent over every month to pay it, which is almost as bad.
 Do I sound angry?
 Good, because that anger might sustain me when everything doesn't work perfectly.

 As my first step, being tied to an American monthly phone contract when I live in Mexico a big part of the year was clearly not an option.
-When I had a contract, each time I left, I'd have to go in and change the plan back to the domestic-only plan.
+When I had a contract, each time I returned, I'd have to go in and change the plan back to the domestic-only plan.

-Since I still keep a presence in the U.S and have had the same phone number through my marriage, divorce, move to Denver, and 20 years of other escapades, I wanted to keep my U.S number so someone can warn me if they're ever contacted by the F.B.I. about my whereabouts.
+I still keep a presence in the U.S and have had the same phone number through my marriage, divorce, move to Denver, and 20 years of other escapades.
+I wanted to keep that U.S number so someone can warn me if they're ever contacted by the F.B.I. about my whereabouts.

 At first, I ported my number from Verizon to Google Voice ($20).
 Ultimately this was not necessary as I eventually ended up with internet based phone service through Magic Jack and could have ported my number directly there.
 At the time however, I just wanted out.

 Yo make unlimited internet calls without a regular carrier, you can also subscribe to Skype Premium, which allows you to make unlimited calls for $60 signup fee.

 Recently, I also began to use Zoom for international video calling.
 It's less glitchy than Skype but I get a lot of push-back from friends who have gotten used to Skype.

 Your next smart phone should be unlocked.
 You can unlock your phone in Mexico but it's a little bit of a hassle unless your Spanish is good and you know your way around enough to find a reputable place.